festicket/front-end-meta/proposals/z-index.md

 ### Base layers

-First we define base layers in an object.
+First we define layers in an object.
+These base layers are 10 apart so there is room to define hierarchies within layers when necessary.

 ```js
 const layers = {